theGnostickeymaker/tgk-site-v3/src/pillars/the-teachings/the-afterlife/series-1/kabbalah/part-3/index.md

 ---

 layout: base.njk
 title: "Kabbalah"
 description: "The soul’s return to the Source — the remembrance of its vow, the healing of the fracture, and the ascent beyond the gates of life and death."
+excerpt: "You climbed the Tree, from Malkhut’s dust to Keter’s crown, and tasted the soul’s ascent through divine light and shadow."
 tier: free
 scrollId: "the-teachings-the-afterlife-series-1-kabbalah-part-3"